Oxford shooting suspect could be witness in parents' trial - NewsBreak

 “We need him as a witness in this trial," said Smith, who represents Jennifer Crumbley.
 “There are just certain questions we would just not be able to ask.
 We do understand that."

+Smith did not say what types of questions would be asked of Ethan Crumbley.
+She later declined to comment when asked by The Associated Press for more details.

-A message seeking comment was left with a lawyer for Ethan Crumbley.
+A message seeking comment also was left with a lawyer for the 16-year-old.

 The disclosure came during a court hearing in Pontiac, where Matthews ruled against the defense's motion for a change of venue for James and Jennifer Crumbley's involuntary manslaughter trial, which is tentatively scheduled to begin in late October.